An Adaptive Locally Connected Neuron Model: Focusing Neuron: Experiments

 \section{Experiments}

-Our experiments address fundamental questions about the new model.
-First, can focusing neurons create connection maps when they learn to focus their receptive fields?
-For instance, can they navigate towards more informative inputs or steer their focus away from redundant inputs?
-Second, how does a network of focusing neurons perform in common pattern recognition tasks?
-To understand whether the new focusing skill adds value, we compared networks of focusing neuron layers with networks of dense layers.
-We share the code of the focusing neuron and experiments online \citep{gitcode}.
+The experiments address two fundamental questions about the new model.
+First, can focusing neurons steer away from redundant inputs towards informative inputs?
+Second, how do focusing neurons perform in comparison to fully connected neurons?
+The code is shared online \citep{gitcode}.